Cappagh killings: Aftermath

+While senior UVF members in Belfast later insisted that Wright had no involvement, these claims did come at a time when Wright had split from the UVF to form the rival Loyalist Volunteer Force (LVF), and were therefore likely motivated by a desire to discredit both him and the upstart LVF.

 It quickly leaked that all the dead except Armstrong were active IRA members.
+(Note: All three were 'relatively inexperienced' and formed the nucleus of a new active service unit.
+They had a background working in local engineering firms, and O'Donnell had only recently been released from hospital following a work accident.)
 Quinn was the most well-known, having been alongside Martin McCaughey during a March 1990 shootout in which the latter had been seriously wounded by an undercover soldier.
-However, the IRA did not acknowledge Quinn, Nugent and O'Donnell for a year, and the trio 'were depicted in Sinn Féin propaganda as innocent Catholic victims' of sectarian violence — this was apparently aimed at 'currying sympathy' in the Irish republic, where people were less likely to know the truth, though it 'enraged' many republicans in Tyrone.
+Despite this, the IRA did not acknowledge Quinn, Nugent and O'Donnell for a year, and the trio 'were depicted in Sinn Féin propaganda as innocent Catholic victims' of sectarian violence — this was apparently aimed at 'currying sympathy' in the Irish republic, where people were less likely to know the truth, though it 'enraged' many republicans in Tyrone.